Understanding hypertension

 Monitoring and living with hypertension

 Regular follow-up with a healthcare professional is essential for people living with hypertension.
 This allows treatment to be adjusted if necessary and potential side effects of medication to be monitored.
-In addition, follow-up can help assess the effectiveness of lifestyle management strategies and make modifications if necessary.
+In addition, follow-up can help evaluate the effectiveness of lifestyle management strategies and make modifications if necessary.

 Living with hypertension requires awareness and a long-term commitment to health.
 With the right support and proactive management, individuals can lead active, healthy lives while controlling their blood pressure.